90% OFF

 4

-You must complete at least 8 trading days between each payout request.
+As of March 2026, you must complete at least 5 trading days between each payout request (reduced from 8).
 A trading day is a day where you placed at least one trade.
 Simply logging in or having the platform open does not count.
-If you submit a payout before completing 8 trading days since your last approved withdrawal (or account start), it will be denied.

 5